 The development means the ETP will be much more strongly connected to senior government staff who play an important role in the tea sector.
 Given the size of the China tea industry in terms of production and employment this link to decision makers is an important step for the ETP achieving its vision.

 The news has many positive repercussions for the ETP, its members, tea producers, workers and the industry moreover because of the CTMA’s remit, which includes responsibility for the industry’s national development strategy.
-The CTMA was also responsible for drafting the tea industry standard for China, and in 2012 delivered the first sustainability guideline for Chinese tea, which was based on international standards including the [Download not found].
+The CTMA was also responsible for drafting the tea industry standard for China, and in 2012 delivered the first sustainability guidance for Chinese tea based on international standards.